UX-UI-Design-Lab/DH199/2020Spring/README.md

 ### Research statement

 Aesthetic experience of everyday life involves the feeling of active interaction with the surroundings.
 The surroundings entails the geographical, cultural, and/or motivational context.
 The contexts are interweaven with our sensorymotor intelligence and eventually sediment into the meaningful aestehtic experience.
 Nine students explored various research questions to unveil a hidden and missing layer of information when users explore local history, social connecteness, and object to choose.
-We use user experience design research methods to answer for those quesiton.
+We use user experience design research methods to answer for those questions.

 ### Invidiual students work (questions, outcome, and findings)